moodyan/band-tracker/README.md

 ## Known Bugs

-_Show Class does not work as intended.
-Need to change many to many relationship to one-to-many for bands and venues?_
+_TO DO: Need to implement DeleteShow method for Venue and Band classes.
+Need to show band name and venue name on views.
+Find way to connect venues played at with shows._

 ## Support and contact details